defold/defold.github.io/manuals/physics-joints.md

 ---
+brief: Defold supports joints for 2D physics.
+This manual explains how to create and work with joints.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Joints","Creating joints","Destroying joints","Reading from and updating joints","Get joint reaction force and torque"]
 title: Physics joints in Defold
-brief: Defold supports joints for 2D physics.
-This manual explains how to create and work with joints.
+toc: '["Joints","Creating joints","Destroying joints","Reading from and updating joints","Get
+  joint reaction force and torque"]'
 ---

 # Joints